garciart/flask-demo/tracker/tracker_02/README.md

 ## Notes

-If your Flask application depends on environment variables in production, it is important to identify them and to use them during development and testing.
+If your Flask application depends on environment variables in production, it is important to identify them and to use them during development.

 However, instead of resetting your operating system's environment variables each time you run your application (and possibly affecting other projects), you can use the `python-dotenv` module.
 This module reads environment variables from a `.env` and `.flaskenv` file in your application's directory so Flask can pass them to the application, simulating the desired environment.

-> **NOTE** - Using `export` is not recommended because exported variables only persist while the shell is open and they will affect other projects that use the same setting with different values.
+> **NOTE** - Using `export` is not recommended because exported variables only persist while the shell is open, and they will affect other projects that use the same settings with different values.

 To use the module, install `python-dotenv` in your Python virtual environment and update your `requirements.txt` file: